 Immaculate Heart of Mary Church also publishes The Roman Catholic magazine, a beautiful church calendar, and a latin ordo for priests.
 More aticles will be forthcoming.

-The Immaculate Heart of Mary Church purchased the Collins (Hawthorne) School from the Great Falls School District in 1987.
+The Immaculate Heart of Mary Church purchased the Collins (Hawthorne) School from the Great Falls School District in the late fall of 1987.
 Before the first Mass could be offered, the gymnasium had to be converted into a church.
 With a tremendous amount of work by the parishioners, the traditional Latin Mass was offered in the new facility for the first time on July 11, 1988.
 Immediate attention had to be given to the school as well; the roof was repaired and insulated and windows replaced.

 As with any building that needs to be restored, the usual repairs and updates are being made.
 Over the course of the years, renovation of the church has been ongoing.
 Just to mention a few of the major projects for the church: a choir loft was added along with a bell tower, a pipe organ installed, leaded stained glass windows were purchased, restored and placed in the church.